jzerbe/aws-glacier-interview-fail/README.md

 2. Print off the name of all the child elements
 3. Rinse, Repeat
 4. ... store them as the traversal happens
-5. Print from queue
+5. Print from the stored queue
 6. Make it to the next tech screen

 Thanks
 -------------
-1. Claire - for dealing with my idiocy
+1. Claire - for dealing with my idiocy.
+What you told me about the development environment in AWS makes me all the more want to keep trying to get in.
 2. Myself - for being able to write integration libraries in how many languages, tap into various 3rd party services, follow coding standards, and lead a continuous integration movement; unable to write a tree traversal on the fly